 1. Focus on 1 – 2 keywords

-When writing for your blog, it’s important to start with the clear idea which are the worlds you’ll be targeting.
-Of course the number of targeted keywords should be limited.
+When writing for your blog, it’s important to start with a clear idea which are the worlds you’ll be targeting.
+Of course, the number of targeted keywords should be limited.
 This helps you to stay focused on the goal for your post and gives you more time to optimizing for just these one or two keywords.

 The keywords should be included in:

 - the meta title tag,